hassanShakur/js-structs/README.md

 Mostly implemented using binary heaps.
 This ensures the item with highest priority is the `root` of the heap and when the `extractRoot()` is called, this high priority element is returned and the heap re-structured to get the next high priority item at the top.

 Check out an [Example](./06-Data-Structures/Priority-Queue/priorityQueue.js) of its implementation using a `min binary heap`.

+### Hash Tables #️⃣📑

+Used to store `key-value` pairs like `objects` in `JavaScript`, `dictionaries` in `python` and `maps` in `go`, `java`...
+They are quite fast in terms of `searching`, `addition` & `removal` of values.
+The way they work is by converting the `keys` into valid array indices by use of a `hash function`.
+This function has to return the same index every time the same key is passed to it.
+After the convertion the value relateed to the key can now be accessed using this index.

+#### Handling Collissions

+The hash funcs depending on certain conditions can generate the same index for 2 or more different inputs causing collissions.
+There are several ways to handle this including:

+1. Separate Chaining
+   The inputs are stored in the same index location but in a sort of nested structure, like a nested array at that index.
+2. Linear Probing
+   The func looks ahead for the most immediate empty index and stores this new input at that position.